-MarchFirst was one of the first super-agencies of the dotcom boom, formed from the acquisition of new media pioneers USWeb and CKS.
-Despite its size, marchFirst fell apart spectacularly after only a year when the boom turned to bust.
+MarchFirst, launched in 2000, was one of the first super-agencies of the dotcom boom, formed from the acquisition of new media pioneers USWeb and CKS.
+Yet despite its size, marchFirst fell apart spectacularly after only a year when the boom turned to bust.
 Part of the business survived as a digital design agency under its original name of WhittmanHart.
 Later it became Band Digital for a while, before it too finally shut its doors in 2013.

 Whizzkid entrepreneur Robert Bernard dropped out of university in 1984 to start up his own IT consultancy under the name Whittman-Hart.
 There were no Whittman and Hart.
-Instead the company was named after two fictional characters from The Paper Chase, a novel and movie about freshmen at Harvard Law School.
+Instead the company was named after two fictional characters from The Paper Chase, a novel (and movie) about freshmen at Harvard Law School.
 The company specialised in software solutions for large corporations, and did well out of the boom in IT spending in the late 1980s and early 1990s, establishing several offices around the US.
-Bernard took the business public in 1996, then doubled the size of the company a year later by acquiring US rivals Axis Consulting and Expert Buying Services, followed by UK-based World Consulting.
+Bernard took the business public in 1996 in the frenzy of the internet boom, then doubled the size of the company a year later by acquiring US rivals Axis Consulting and Expert Buying Services, followed by UK-based World Consulting.
 Further acquisitions included QCC and North Central Consulting in 1998, Waterfield Technology Group and BALR in 1999.

 The biggest deal of all, however, was the acquisition of interactive design giant USWeb/CKS at the close of 1999 in an all-share deal worth around $6bn.
 As its name suggested, this was itself the product of another merger.
 USWeb had been one of North America's first fully fledged internet agencies, founded in 1995 by a group of former Novell software employees.
 Run by CEO Joseph Firmage with backing from a variety of venture capital groups, the company spent most of 1996 buying up a variety of small interactive agencies around the US to create a national network.
 The following year USWeb went public, and used the additional funds to purchase network services group Grey Peak and digital design agency CKS.